Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Numerical Results

 Figs.~\ref{Spectrum1} and \ref{Spectrum2} show that, in Scenario~1, all spectra exhibit pronounced nulls at the true angles.
-Moreover, $C(\theta_{\mathrm R})\approx C(\theta_{\mathrm T})$, which is consistent with the induced rank-one mapping in the uniform-parameter regime: the reconstructed RS/TS submatrices are highly correlated and therefore yield nearly identical null spaces.
+Moreover, $C(\theta_\text{R}) \approx C(\theta_\text{T})$, which is consistent with the induced rank-one mapping in the uniform-parameter regime: the reconstructed RS/TS submatrices are highly correlated and therefore yield nearly identical null spaces.
 In Scenario~2, this rank-one coupling is violated.
-As a result, the single-equation spectrum $C(\theta)$ produced by Algorithm~\ref{table1} no longer attains exact zeros and its minima become biased, whereas Algorithm~\ref{table2} maintains accurate nulls by explicitly enforcing the two subspace AF constraints.
+As a result, the single-equation spectrum $C(\theta)$ produced by Algorithm~\ref{table1} no longer attains exact zeros and its minima become biased, whereas Algorithm~\ref{table2} maintains accurate nulls by enforcing the two subspace AF constraints.

-As illustrated in Fig.~\ref{fig:root}, the AF polynomial typically yields more roots than the number of sources; spurious candidates are removed by enforcing the unit-circle constraint.
-Under Scenario~2, Algorithm~\ref{table1} fails to preserve the correct root locations, while Algorithm~\ref{table1} consistently retains the roots associated with the true angles.
+As illustrated in Fig.~\ref{fig:root}, the AF polynomial typically yields more roots than the number of sources; spurious candidates are removed by retaining only the $K$ roots lying closest to the unit circle.
+Under Scenario~2, Algorithm~\ref{table1} fails to preserve the correct root locations, while Algorithm~\ref{table2} consistently retains the roots associated with the true angles.